marecl/MULoader/README.md

 First tag: part number, code size, amount of blocks and pages and parts.
 Every next tag: part number only.

-### What works
+### ToDo list
-* Uploading code to tags
-* Reading from tag (one)
-* Updating flash

-### What doesn't work
-* No checksum (idea: literally sum of all elements in blocks in all sectors.
+* Checksum (idea: literally sum of all elements in blocks in all sectors.
 Overflow will be checksum)
 * Intel HEX files as input
-* Bootloader timeout
 * Tags other than Mifare Classic 1K (too expensive, don't have any yet)
-* Writer: RESET must be connected to D9, otherwise it may not detect tags
+* Debug branch with LEDs and stuff to winker around